Visit to Sri Mallikarjuna Swamy (Jyothirlingam) and Brhamaramba Devi (Ashtadasa Maha Sakthi-peetam) Temple at SriSailam

 Luckily, since we had booked for the Abhisheham, we could get into the temple very easily and when we entered the outside mandapam where Abhisheha ubayathars were waiting, a rude shock was waiting for us.
 Before this, I was thinking that we will be along with a few more families, the abhisheham will take about an hour and we will be watching it from the front like a normal temple.
 But here, there was a very big crowd waiting at the mandapam and the man at the entrance got our ticket and gave some serial number in 200+ and said it will take about 2-3 hours as per the sequence.
 Further, we were told that only the couple will be allowed inside and not even son and daughter! (we were a group of 7).
 We didn’t know what to do and we were totally helpless.
 Except we 3 (I, my wife and son), the others then went out to have dharshan through some other means.

 Then we were just roaming around and luckily met with a senior Gurukkal who was really “God sent” for us.
-Knowing that we were from Chennai and we had to return the same day, he arranged a man to take care of us who took us through some special gates which were locked, till to the sanctum sanctorum.
+Knowing that we were from Chennai and we had to return the same day, he arranged a man to take care of us who took us through some special gates to the sanctum sanctorum.
 We waited there for about 30 mins to finally being called for the abhisheham.
 To our dismay, strictly only the couples were allowed inside and my son was stopped.

 For the abhisheha booking, we were given a packet with few abhisheha items like Vibhoothi, milk, rose water, etc., and inside the garbhagraham, by sitting behind the lingam, and through the guidance of the priest, we did the abhisheham ourselves.
 The lingam is very tiny with the Avudai (base) at the floor level itself with only the top portion protruding just for about half a feet.
 We were cramped inside along with 3 more couples and the abhisheham was done in a hurry.
 All in all it took just about 10 minutes and that itself was a big bonus considering the rush there.
 Luckily, when we were coming out after the abhisheham, my son was also entering the sanctum to touch the lingam and worship.